 The Meaning of Numbers: The Number 44

-Part of the meaning of the number 44 comes from the final part of Jesus' earthly ministry.
-This last part begins on the day he was crucified, which is Wednesday, April 5 in 30 A.D.
-(Nisan 14 in the Hebrew year 3790).
-It ends on the day he gives final instructions and ascends to God's right hand from the Mount of Olives (Acts 1:4 - 12).
-This momentous day is Thursday, May 18 (Iyar 27).
+Part of the meaning of the number 44 comes from Jesus' earthly ministry.
+The Lord was crucified and killed on Wednesday, April 5 in 30 A.D.
+He appears, after being resurrected, eight times to different sets of people.
+His ninth and last appearance in the flesh takes place on Thursday, May 18.
+On this day he gives his final instructions to his disciples and then ascends to God's right hand (Acts 1:4 - 12).
 The period between his crucifixion and his ascension is 44 days.

 Herod, witnessing how much it pleased the Jews to persecute Christians, arrests Peter.
 An angel, however, miraculously frees Peter from prison.
 Later in 44, Herod gives a speech to ambassadors from Tyre and Sidon.
 His oration is lauded, with the crowd shouting that he spoke like God.
 Failing to reject the praise and give the true God glory, Herod is killed by the angel of the Lord who allows him to be eaten by worms and perish (Acts 12:20 - 23).